Jorgumund/Cand3-Marshall/content/authors/admin/_index.md

 highlight_name: true
 ---

-W, Zachary Marshall is a sociology PhD student at McGill University.
+W. Zachary Marshall is a sociology PhD student at McGill University.
 His research interests migration (with a current focus on refugees), demography and quant methods.

 Zachary has also had the oppurtunity to teach courses at McGill university, including the courses: Introduction to statistics (Soci-350), and international Migration (Soci-212).